 Carbon Footprints and Climate Change

-- Did you know that every person, business, event and product leave a carbon footprint and that Carbon footprints are the total greenhouse gas emissions caused by peoples activities?
+- Did you know that every person, business, event and product leaves a carbon footprint and that Carbon footprints are the total greenhouse gas emissions caused by their activities?

 - Greenhouse gases trap heat in the atmosphere and cause global warming and unfortunately, Greenhouse gas emissions keep going up and so does the earth’s temperature.

 - The top 20 hottest years on record have all happened since 1998 and this is extremely worrying for the future of our planet.

 - The average carbon footprint of a person varies from nation to nation: Citizens from China = 4.6T, Australia 20.6T, UK=9.7T, Kenya 0,3T.
 T= Tonnes